-A modification of the "last day of the year" rule mentioned above is that the U.S. shareholder picks up his or her pro rata share of the CFC's subpart earnings as of the date the foreign corporation loses its CFC status.
+A modification of the "last day of the year" rule mentioned above is that the U.S. shareholder picks up their pro rata share of the CFC's subpart earnings as of the date the foreign corporation loses its CFC status.